cchalm/blundering-savant/test/e2e/README.md

 ## Purpose

-The end-to-end tests help validate prompt changes by:
+The end-to-end tests help validate AI prompt changes by:

 1. Constructing simulated conversation histories
 2. Sending them to the actual AI
-3. Making assertions on response features
+3. Making assertions on features of the AI's response
 4. Running multiple iterations for consistency

 ## Running Tests